speedyleion/speedyleion.github.io/_posts/2021-01-22-reusing-nom-stream-in-loop.markdown

 }
 {% endhighlight %}

+The following line is meant to return the slice after the next entry and the next entry.
+However each time it was processed in the loop it did not appear to be updating ``contents`` to the location after the next entry.

+{% highlight rust %}
+let (contents, entry) = Index::read_entry(&contents)?;
+{% endhighlight %}

-I had a couple of tests around ``Index::read_entry()``, but was missing one that ensured the returned stream from the parser function was after the parsed data, so I added it.
+I had a couple of tests around ``Index::read_entry()``, but was missing a test that ensured the returned value was after the next entry, so I added it.
+I haven't had a chance to clean up the tests, there is a bit too much setup repeated in each one.
+The important thing to look at is the ``suffix`` variable.
+It is placed after the file name in the ``u8`` vector, and the assert assures that the function returns the slice for the ``suffix``, as well as the file entry.

 {% highlight rust %}
 #[test]